Which city is cheaper, Detroit or Cincinnati?

 In the autumn, Cincinnati is a little warmer than Detroit.
 Typically, the autumn temperatures in Cincinnati in October are around 58°F (15°C), and Detroit is about 54°F (12°C).

 Cincinnati usually receives more sunshine than Detroit during autumn.
-At this time of the year, Cincinnati gets 188 hours of sunny skies, while Detroit receives 172 hours of full sun.
+Cincinnati gets 188 hours of sunny skies, while Detroit receives 172 hours of full sun in the autumn.

 In October, Cincinnati usually receives around the same amount of rain as Detroit.
-At this time of the year, Cincinnati gets 2.2 inches (56 mm) of rain, while Detroit receives 2.3 inches (58 mm) of rain.
+Cincinnati gets 2.2 inches (56 mm) of rain, while Detroit receives 2.3 inches (58 mm) of rain each month for the autumn.

 Both Detroit and Cincinnati during the winter are popular places to visit.